 Commencement Ceremony Planned for Dec.
 16

-Unlike the university’s spring commencement, when individual convocations are held separately from the main program, WSU’s business school and six academic colleges will confer all degrees and certificates during this one inclusive ceremony.
+During the December commencement, WSU’s business school and six academic colleges will confer all degrees and certificates during one ceremony.
+That differs from spring commencement, when individual convocations are conducted separately to accommodate the larger number of graduates.

-“Putting Students Through,” a program honoring parents, spouses and friends of graduates, will precede the ceremony at 9 a.m. in the Shepherd Union Ballroom B.
+“Putting Students Through,” a program honoring parents, spouses and friends of graduates, will precede the ceremony in Shepherd Union Ballroom A at 9 a.m.